ShahmeerSajid/StockShockWaveWizard/README.md

 - Launch the Application:
   Start the Streamlit app by running: **streamlit run Stock_Prediction_ML_Model.py**

-**--->** For a full explanation of the project, check this out:  https://devpost.com/software/stock-shockwave-wizard

 **Now sit back, relax, and enjoy exploring the future of your favorite stocks with this tool!
 Happy predicting!**